Merkoba/Hue/installation.md

 "no_userlist" (boolean)
 >If true, the server will not send the userlist on join, which can save some bandwidth.

+## Reactions

+You can add some reaction images in public/static/assets/img/reactions

+Give each file a simple name like `smile.jpg`

+The file name becomes the name of the reaction `:smile:`

 ## Codes

 To register the code must be the `register_code` setting or a code inside `config/codes.json` (array).